JonasDoe/strangeland/README.md

 - the number of lines in both files isn't equal
 - the English texts in both files are different (expect for missing prefixes, those are okay)
-- the prefix is the translated line differs from the english one above
+- the prefix in the translated line differs from the english one above
 - other, more unlikely cases

 For certain cases, interactive solving is possible (see `Validation`).